no-chris/chord-symbol/API.md

 <a name="defaultAltIntervals"></a>

 ## defaultAltIntervals : [<code>AltIntervals</code>](#AltIntervals)
-Default alterations triggered by the use of the alt modifier, eg none.
+Default alterations triggered by the use of the alt modifier, eg all possible alterations.

 **Kind**: global constant
 <a name="chordParserFactory"></a>